-Principal Use: Where an asset is used by more than one service it should be reported (capex and depreciation) in the price control unit where the service of principal use occurs with a recharge made to other services reflecting the proportion of the asset used by those services.
-The basis of recharges between services should reflect the nature of the asset being recharged.
+Principal Use: Where possible, capital expenditures and associated depreciation should be directly attributed to one of the price control units.
+Where this is not possible as the asset is used by more than one service, it should be reported in the service of principal use with recharges made to the other services that use the asset reflecting the proportion of the asset used by the other services.